There is a conundrum about virtual working in the business world at the moment…

 Most people need to work virtually in their jobs now and companies have invested millions in technology to support this.

 We all ‘get’ the commercial benefits of working virtually (saving the expense and time of travel) and the benefits of collaborating with colleagues and partners, to progress work with ‘many heads’ involved, not just one.

 We all feel we ‘should’ know how to do this, and yet it feels like wading through treacle.
 Even the more tech-savvy younger generation, for whom the technology isn’t a boundary, are not getting the productivity benefits promised by the tech platform producers.

-In my humble opinion… it’s because the technology does not understand group dynamics, and how to foster effective collaboration between human beings.
-In fact, I will go as far as saying, you can achieve great collaboration and productivity with quite crappy technology, when you know how to work with people in groups.
+In our humble opinion, it’s because the technology does not understand group dynamics, and how to foster effective collaboration between human beings.
+In fact, we’d go as far as saying, you can achieve great collaboration and productivity with quite crappy technology when you know how to work with people in groups.